Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FIRMWARE.md

 intending to develop and test custom firmware.
 The process for that is beyond the scope of this manual.

-### Using the Raspberry Pi Prograammer
+### Using the Raspberry Pi Programmer

 The main benefit of using this programmer board is that you can program your flash in-system.
 That means that you don't need to pull the flash chip from the Z80-Retro to program it.
-It takes control of the Z80 address and data busses while it programs the flash.
+It takes control of the Z80 address and data buses while it programs the flash.

 The process for this is described well in these videos.